josh-collinsworth/joco-sveltekit/src/routes/blog/posts/wordpress-child-theme-explanation.md

 At this point you might be wondering: isn't this just a comment?
 Why do I need to include it?
 Aren't comments supposed to be read by humans and ignored by computers?

-<Callout>WordPress finds, reads, and understands what to do with a file based on its specific name and the comments at the top of the file.</Callout>
+<Callout>WordPress finds, reads, and understands what to do with a file based on its specific name and the comments at the top of the&nbsp;file.</Callout>

 You'd be mostly right, but actually, browsers and servers _do_ read comments.
 (Otherwise, how would they know when the comment was over?)